Hunter Biden's options for appeal after gun conviction

 Sixth Amendment

-One thread that Hunter Biden's attorneys tugged on during the trial to try to unravel the case was related to the Sixth Amendment.
+One thread that Hunter Biden's attorneys tugged on during the trial to try to unravel the case was related to the Sixth Amendment, which guarantees defendants certain rights in criminal proceedings.
 They tried — and failed — to admit as evidence in the trial a second allegedly altered version of the ATF firearms registration form he filled out to purchase the gun.
 The original form omitted information about Hunter Biden's address, while the second version of the form included his Delaware car registration, which was not on the first form.

-Lowell argued that when special counsel David Weiss moved to exclude the second form as evidence shown during trial, Hunter Biden's Sixth-Amendment right to "present a complete defense" was violated.
+Lowell argued that when special counsel David Weiss moved to exclude the second form as evidence during trial, Hunter Biden's Sixth Amendment right to "present a complete defense" was violated.

 "Some of that back and forth is really just about preserving these issues for appeal," explained Andrew Willinger, executive director of the Center for Firearms Law at Duke Law School, prior to the jury's verdict.
 "The defense could raise that if Hunter's convicted on one or more of the charges and they appeal that to the Third Circuit."